jacksmedia/site-jacksmedia/docs/tutorial-mining/rvn.md

 ## How to Mine

 You can read [this guide](https://miningravencoin.com/) to learn the basic mining approach.
-You will also need the free, "Your Keys Your Coins" [Trust Wallet app](https://trustwallet.com) or a hardware wallet to store your Ravencoin.
+You will also need the free, "Your Keys Your Coins" [Trust Wallet app](https://trustwallet.com) to access your Ravencoin.
+Alternatively, you can perhaps mine directly to a centralized exchange wallet like KuCoin.